T206 Cards for a Dime? Let’s Take a Stroll Down Memory Lane.

 Burdick did assign a price to these cards but it was much lower than the other issues.
 Specifically, these cards were valued at only three cents while other strip issues were often in the three or four cent range.
 The view on strips here seems to be that they were barely cards at all.
 They were usually sold by vendors, printed on low-quality paper, and easy to get.

 It’s interesting that the view on strip cards hasn’t really changed all that much over the years.
 I do think they’re more desirable now than they were before.
 But part of that, I believe, is because most strip issues are more affordable and collectors pursue them as they fit within their budget.

 Another surprise greeted me when I checked out the prices for caramel cards.
 Arguably the most popular caramel cards are those in the E90 American Caramel set, so I started there.

 The E90 set is made up of three subsets.
 The most popular of those are the E90-1 cards and Burdick valued those at a healthy $.30 a card.
-The E90-2 and E90-3 cards are rarer and, while only team issues (E90-2 features the Pirates while E90-3 features the Cubs), Burdick still, appropriately, valued them at even more at $.50.
+The E90-2 and E90-3 cards are rarer and, while only team issues (E90-2 features the Pirates while E90-3 features the White Sox and Cubs), Burdick still, appropriately, valued them at even more at $.50.

 Now, gum cards were priced relatively high by Burdick, so I can also see why the older candy cards would have been valuable, too.
 But when you compare them to tobacco cards, which are through the roof today, the caramels blow them out of the water.